CamilleDang/proj3/README.md

    g.
 Using scipy.interpolate.griddata and the 'nearest' method, interpolate the color from the original triangle to the corresponding location in the midway triangle.

-5. This should yield both images warped to the average shape!
+5. This should yield both images warped to the average shape.

 | Mother Warped to Average | Me Warped to Average |
 |:-------------------------:|:-------------------------:|
 |<img width="400" src="output_image.png"> |  <img width="400" src="cam_interpolate.png"> |

-6. Average the two images to create the 'midway' face by cross-dissolving the two images like such: `(1 - frac) * im1 + frac * im2`, with frac being 0.5
+6. Average the two images to create the 'midway' face by cross-dissolving the two images like such: `(1 - frac) * im1 + frac * im2`, with frac being 0.5.

 | Mother Original | Me Original | Mother & Me 'Midway' |
 |:-------------------------:|:-------------------------:|:-------------------------:|